I Quit Smoking…

 How to Quit Smoking…

 Most of the times, I get asked; How did you stop smoking, How can I quit, suggest me the ideas that I can follow and stop smoking cigarettes as well.
 And honestly, I don’t know the answer.
 I cannot suggest people the ideas on how to quit smoking.
 I believe its absurdity!
 Had the suggestions the ability to change the habits and behavior of people; that too addiction to smoking, then cigarette companies wouldn’t exist this long for sure.
-Because people love to experiment newer things but wouldn’t want to continue if they don’t love it.
+Because people love to experiment with newer things but wouldn’t want to continue if they don’t love it.
 And I believe people don’t love smoking cigarette but still, they do because of addiction, isn’t it?

 Alarming global facts about smoking